-Represent 3-D Figures Using Nets Math Games
+Represent 3-D Figures Using Nets Math Games4 games

 In this series of games, your students will learn how to represent three-dimensional figures using nets made up of rectangles and triangles.
 Represent 3-D Figures Using Nets learning objective — based on CCSS and state standards — delivers improved student engagement and academic performance in your classroom, as demonstrated by research.
 This learning objective directly references 6.G.A.4 as written in the common core national math standards.

 Scroll down for a preview of this learning objective’s games and the concepts.